wmcnamara/admanager/README.md

 - You can respond to these events by running `AdManager.Instance.OnAdCompleted.AddListener();`, or assigning a function in the inspector.
 - Use this to reward players for completing ads.
 - When the game is built, testMode will automatically be disabled.
 - The StoreID will change automatically depending on the platform.
-Dont worry about changing it.